testriscv/CometVivado/README.md

 export PATH = $PATH:$RISCV
 ```

+> You may want to add that command to your shell startup file

-#### Actually building the benchmarks
+#### Building the tests

+This repository includes a basic set of benchmarks (`dijkstra`, `matmul`, `qsort` and `dct`) working on different datatypes.

 ```
-cd <repo_root>/benchmarks
+cd <repo_root>/tests
 make
 ```
-The benchmark binaries will be located in `<repo_root>/benchmarks/build`.
-There will be RISC-V binaries (having the `.riscv32` extension) as well as native (not cross compiled) ones for testing purposes.
+The `make` command will compile the tests for a RISC-V target as well for your system and will collect their expected output.
+This will allow the `runTests.sh` script to check the behavior of Comet against a verified CPU (your system's).

+##### Adding a test

+To add a test to the test pool, add a folder in the `tests` folder at the root of the repository.
+This folder needs to named like the binary it will contain.

+> Exemple : the `qsort` folder contains the `qsort.riscv32` binary

+The folder must contain the sources of the program and a makefile.
+The binary produced by the makefile must be named like the folder it's contained in and bear the .riscv32 extension.

+For the test to be valid, a file named `expectedOutput` needs to be created.
+It must contain the standard output that the test is supposed to produce.

+> You can reuse the makefile of the existing tests as a starting point.
+> This makefile compiles the sources for the RISC-V target as well as for the host system, runs the native binary and creates the `expectedOutput` file automatically

+All the tests **must** be reproducible output-wise, no random or system dependent data should be used.

+The `runTests.sh` script executes all the tests present in the `tests` subfolders with a timeout (set in the script).
+Please make sure that the tests you add all execute within the bounds of this timeout with a reasonable margin.

 ## Simulator
 To run the simulator execute the `comet.sim` in `<repo_root>/build/bin`.
-By default the simulator will execute the `matmul_int_4.riscv32` benchmark.
 You can provide a specific binary to be run by the simulator using the `-f <path_to_the_binary>` switch.

 The `-i` and `-o` switches are used to specify the benchmark's standard input and output respectively.

-The `--` switch allows to pass arguments to the benchmark that is being run by the simulator.
+The `-a` switch allows to pass arguments to the benchmark that is being run by the simulator.

+For further information about the arguments of the simulator, run `comet.sim -h`.

 ## Todo

-- [ ] Fix artifacts lifetime once the version allows it (or make something that pushes automatically every 200 years)
+- Fix artifacts lifetime once the version allows it (or make something that pushes automatically every 200 years)
+- Add CSR support
+- Add a linter to the project